colyseus/colyseus-construct3/README.md

 Colyseus Multiplayer Client Addon for Construct3.

-This addon is on early stages and is not ready to use.
+May not be ready to use yet.
+Use at your own risk.

 ## Development